nullbind/Other-Projects/GDA/README.txt

 ----------------------------
 Thank you Mark Beard (pacmandu) <pacmandu@gmail.com> and humble-desser.
-They took the time to mod this script so that it can use up to a five part domain name, and were also nice enough to test the script out on:
+They took the time to mod this script so that it can use up to a multipart domain names, and were also nice enough to test the script out on:
 - Windows XP
 - Windows 7